nstack/stackhut/docs/getting_started/installation.rst

   * ``sudo pip3 install stackhut``

 .. note:: As with Linux, ``pip`` installs globally and requires root access.
 You can again using the ``--user`` flag to install to the user ``$HOME`` directory, however on OSX you'll have to manually add ``~/Libraries/Python/3.4/bin`` to your ``$PATH``.

+* (Optional) Install Docker using `Boot2docker <http://boot2docker.io/>`_ if you want to test your services locally within a container

+.. note:: Remember to run ``boot2docker up`` on OSX to initialise Docker before using the Toolkit.